yaydede/Bootcamp_book/docs/05-DataMan.md

 ## Arrange

-Let's find the 10 houses with the highest sale prices by year
+Let's find the 10 houses with the highest sale prices by year.

 ```r